-- 28. On May 31, 2020, FLPD deployed 205 chemical munitions and Kinetic Impact Projectiles (KIPs).
-Specifically, they deployed: 55 cans of throwable CS chemical munitions, 10 throwable OC chemical munitions, 10 cans of OC/CS clear-out, 100 kinetic impact projectiles, and 8 noise flash diversionary devices. - 29.
-The multiple officers who fired the 100 KIP rounds, did not justify or articulate in any reports who they fired at and what that person was doing that would justify or require them to use that level of force, with the exception of one. - 30.
-Tear gas cannisters thrown high in the air with velocity can cause death or serious injury, because of the risk of striking someone's head. - 31.
-FLPD deployed tear gas cannister into the air with high velocity at the Parking Garage. - 32.
+- 35. On May 31, 2020, FLPD deployed 205 chemical munitions and Kinetic Impact Projectiles (KIPs).
+Specifically, they deployed: 55 cans of throwable CS chemical munitions, 10 throwable OC chemical munitions, 10 cans of OC/CS clear-out, 100 kinetic impact projectiles, and 8 noise flash diversionary devices. - 36.
+The multiple officers who fired the 100 KIP rounds did not justify or articulate in any reports or BWC footage who they fired at and what that person was doing that would justify or require them to use that level of force, with the exception of one. - 37.
+Tear gas cannisters thrown high in the air with velocity can cause death or serious injury because of the risk of striking someone's head. - 38.
+FLPD deployed tear gas cannisters into the air with high velocity at the Parking Garage. - 39.
+Tear gas causes serious bodily injury including irritation to the skin, eyes, mouth, nose, and lungs of the recipient. - 40.
 Kinetic impact projectiles (KIPs) function by transferring kinetic energy from a weapon into the body of an individual.
-KIPs, including rubber and foam bullets, are shot from gunlike weapons or launchers, and many have muzzle velocities equal to those of live ammunition. - 33.
-The impact from a KIP can be described as delivering an impact similar to that of being hit by a fast-thrown or hit baseball. - 34.
+KIPs, including rubber and foam bullets, are shot from gunlike weapons or launchers, and many have muzzle velocities equal to those of live ammunition. - 41.
+The impact from a KIP can be described as delivering an impact similar to that of being struck by a fast-thrown or hit baseball. - 42.
 FLPD policy categorizes chest shots as the Red Zone, because of the potential for causing serious or fatal injury.
-Targeting the chest is similar to the use of deadly force. - 35.
-Despite this information known to FLPD and law enforcement, FLPD trained its officers that the target area to engage a subject with 40mm impact projectiles (KIPS) included the chest. - 36.
-Several individuals assembled were struck in the face by KIPs. - 37.
-After the Black Lives Matter march at Huizenga Park, Fort Lauderdale, FL, concluded on May 31, 2020, some participants continued their peaceful protesting and observing of proceedings on SE 1st Ave, a street that had been set aside for their use.
+Targeting the chest is similar to the use of deadly force. - 43.
+Despite this information known to FLPD and law enforcement, FLPD trained its officers that the target area to engage a subject with 40mm impact projectiles (KIPS) included the chest.

+44. Several individuals assembled were struck in the face by police deployed KIPs.